IanMarteens/Austra/README.md

 ## Documentation

 The online Austra help covers both the library and the language, and is available [here](https://marteens.com/austra/library).
+Help for the language is also available, in [PDF format](https://marteens.com/austra/austra.pdf).

 ## Last changes